Romans 14

 This verse highlights a key principle for interpersonal relationships within the church: the exercise of freedom should be balanced with love and consideration for others' weaknesses and beliefs.
 It's a call to live out one's faith in a way that builds up the community and fosters harmony, rather than creating divisions or causing others to fall into sin.

-"For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost."
+17 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.

 In this verse, Paul continues to address the conflicts among believers in Rome regarding dietary laws and observance of days, which he previously discussed.
 Here, he shifts focus to define what truly constitutes the kingdom of God, emphasizing spiritual virtues over physical observances.